Get ahead by taking courses at Immaculata University

 You will receive confirmation of your enrollment from an academic advisor and the steps on how to access and pay for your class.

 equired textbooks can be found on the campus store site.
 Students can search textbooks by individual class or, if already registered, students can search by their university ID.

 Winter and Summer session courses are not included in College of Undergraduate Studies comprehensive tuition.

 Immaculata University does not offer aid for winter as a separate term.
 If you are a matriculating student, you may be eligible for financial aid for the summer term.
 Please contact the financial aid office for more information.

-Students must request drops by 11:59pm prior to the start date of the term to receive a full refund.
+Students must request drops by 11:59pm prior to the start date of their class to receive a full refund.
+All requests to drop/withdraw received on or after the start date for spring/summer/fall classes will be processed in accordance with the tuition refund policy.
 All requests to drop/withdraw received on or after the start date for winter classes will be processed as withdrawals; students will be responsible for all tuition charges.
-All requests to drop/withdraw received on or after the start date for spring/summer/fall classes will be processed in accordance with the tuition refund policy.